Special interest of First Lady: Sufism, science, tech research centres to be set up in Punjab

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Following special interest of First Lady Bushra Imran, it has been decided to set up Sufism and science and technology research centres throughout Punjab.
+LAHORE: On the special interest of First Lady Bushra Imran, it has been decided to set up Sufism and science and technology research centres throughout Punjab.

 In the first phase, Sheikh Abul Hassan Shazli Sufism and Science and Technology Research Centre will be established in Lahore where the research work on Islam, Sufism, religious thoughts, tolerance, science and technology as well as modern knowledge will be conducted.
 Poor-friendly and education-friendly steps of the first lady are being implemented under which equal opportunities of development and progress are being provided to the impecunious strata of the society.
 Apart from reviewing the arrangements of Pannahgah almonries, Darul Aman and child protection bureaus in different cities, the first lady is trying to bring significant improvements.